Mustakin-140/Mustakin-140/README.md

 ### Hi there 👋, I am Md Mustakin Mahi
-#### A Passionate Front End Web Developer from Bangladesh
+#### A Passionate Wordpress Developer from Bangladesh

-I am a student of Computer Science and Engineering at Southeast University, Bangladesh.
+I am a Graduate of Computer Science and Engineering at Southeast University, Bangladesh.
 I am passionate about web design and development.

-Skills: HTML/CSS/BootStrap/PHP/MySQL
+Skills: HTML, CSS, JS, Wordpress, MySQL

-- 🔭 I’m currently working an Intern at the Office of IT, Southeast University
+- 🔭 I’m currently working as a Trainee Wordpress Developer at Join Venture AI
-- 🌱 I’m currently learning JavaScript and ReactJS
+- 🌱 I’m currently working on Wordpress CMS
-- 👯 I’m looking to collaborate on GitHub
+- 👯 I’m looking to collaborate on any project from building landing page to multi page website and Ecommerce Site
 - 📫 How to reach me: https://www.facebook.com/mustakin.mahi